 A very effective way to clean your coffee maker is through the use of vinegar but if you are curious on how to clean a coffee maker without vinegar, this post is for you.
 I am going to shed some enlightenment on the step-by-step procedure, as well as some tips and best practices for maintaining the cleanliness of your coffee maker.

-Step-by-step Instructions On How To Clean Coffee Maker Without Vinegar
+Instructions On How To Clean Coffee Maker Without Vinegar

 Vinegar is actually one of the earliest and relied upon cleaning tools anywhere in the world.
 Its acetic property makes vinegar a great cleanser.
 However, if you do not have vinegar or you don’t want its smell to linger on your coffee maker, here’s what you should follow: